Are you looking to understand how a payment processor can help your business succeed? Do you want to accept credit cards for your business?

 - Payment Gateway Authorization: Upon receiving encrypted data from the merchant, the payment gateway forwards it to the relevant financial institution (e.g., issuing bank) for authorization.
 The bank verifies if sufficient funds are available in the customer’s account before approving or declining the transaction.

-- Funds Transfer: If approved by both parties involved – i.e., customer and merchant – an electronic fund transfer occurs between the customers and the merchant’s bank via secure networks such as Automated Clearing House (ACH).
+- Funds Transfer: If approved by both parties involved – i.e., customer and merchant – an electronic fund transfer occurs between the customers and the merchant’s business bank account via secure networks such as Automated Clearing House (ACH).

 - Payouts & Reporting: After successfully completing all previous steps mentioned above, funds get deposited into merchants’ accounts within predefined timeframes set by individual processors.
 Merchants also receive detailed reports about each transaction processed on their behalf for easy tracking purposes.